fordprefect480/owensymes-hugo/blog/content/_index.md

 ###### About Me
 Hi!
 I'm Owen.
-I'm a dependable, professional developer with over 15 years experience developing .NET web applications in Australia, Malaysia and NZ.
+I’m a reliable, professional, full-stack developer with over 20 years experience crafting .NET web applications in Australia, Malaysia, and New Zealand.

 My aim is to craft readable, maintainable code and make life easier for users.
 Everything I do is driven by a love of learning and sharing knowledge with others.

 - 💼 Working as a Senior Developer at [The Law Store](https://thelawstore.com.au/).
-- 🎓 Currently picking up React and constantly experimenting with various aspects of DevOps.
+- 🎓 Currently experimenting with [.NET Aspire 🗻](https://github.com/dotnet/aspire) and [Bicep 🦾](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).
 - 📝 Trying out blogging as something new!
 [How's my driving?](/posts)

 ###### PANDA